Davi-S/Toolorant/README.md

 Use your mic to send text messages to the enemy team.

 - *Settings manager:
-Save your Valorant settings to easily load and share them.
+Save your Valorant settings to load and share them easily.

 *[(\*) In development](#outro)*